25 Jun Factoring and Invoice Discounting

 Factoring companies can offer to take on the risk of the invoice going unpaid as part of the service, which is known as non-recourse financing.
 Should a customer not pay an invoice, the factoring company will bare the cost.
 This is not the case however if there is a genuine dispute.
 Non- recourse financing is more expensive than recourse financing.

-Is it suitable for my type of business?
+Is factoring and invoice discounting suitable for my type of business?

 New businesses without a trading history who don’t qualify for other sources of lending may find Factoring/Invoice Discounting to be the solution to their funding needs.